 Other factors within the urinary tract that create an environment where bacterial infection can occur include changes in pH levels (a measurement of how acidic the urine is) and abnormal levels of organic acids and urea.

-E. coli is the most common bacteria found in UTIs, although many other types of bacteria can cause infection as well, including Streptococcus and Staphylococcus.
-Often, these same bacteria reside on the skin or in the gastrointestinal tracts of cats, and spread to the urinary tract when given the opportunity and an environment that promotes their growth.
+E. coli is the most common bacteria found in UTIs, although many other types of bacteria can cause infection as well.
+Often, these same bacteria reside on the skin or in the gastrointestinal tracts of cats and spread to the urinary tract when given the opportunity and an environment that promotes their growth.